-Parental alienation is the psychological manipulation of a child, usually by one parent, into showing unwarranted fear, disrespect or hostility towards another parent.
-When a child demonstrates an unwarranted dislike of one parent, usually post-separation, which has been influenced by negative comments from the other parent, this is known as “parental alienation”.
+Parental alienation is the psychological manipulation of a child, usually by one parent, into showing unwarranted fear, disrespect or hostility towards the other parent.
+Generally, when a child develops feelings of hatred or dislike for one parent following separation after being influenced by negative comments from the other parent, this is what is known as “parental alienation”.

-Separation can lead to conflict between parents, and often the children are the main victims.
-Parental alienation arises most often in high-conflict separations and divorces dealing with custody and access arrangements.
-Leading experts in Canada and the United States have identified some signs that parents should be aware of when a child is being alienated from one parent by the other parent:
+Parental alienation most often arises in high-conflict separations and divorces dealing with parenting arrangements.
+Given the predominance of this issue, experts in both Canada and the United States have identified four (4) signs that parents should be aware of when they suspect that parental alienation has occurred:

-One sign of parental alienation can be if a parent blocks access to the other parent.
-In most cases, it is in the best interests of a child to have a meaningful relationship with both parents, whether they live together or not, and this is often what exists prior to the separation.
-It is therefore important for a child to have contact with both parents post-separation.
-However, too often the rejected parent is actively blocked by the other parent from having access to the child.
-The reasons given to the rejected parent are numerous, such as the child needs time to adjust to the change, or access is too unsettling to the child, or the child simply doesn’t want to see that parent.
+- Blocking Access: In most cases, it is in the best interests of a child to have a meaningful relationship with both parents.
+However, in situations of parental alienation, one parent actively block the other parent from having access to the child.
+The reasons given to the rejected parent are numerous, such as the child needs time to adjust to the change; access is too unsettling to the child; or the child simply doesn’t want to see the parent.

-The last sign to be aware of is when a child suddenly, and without provocation, decides to cancel an access visit with the rejected parent.
-This can often be due to the child’s fear of losing the approval of the custodial parent.
-The child constantly wants to please the custodial parent, and this can be reinforced by the custodial parent making the child “choose” which parent they want to spend their time with.
-The child is afraid of being abandoned by the custodial parent, and as such they will make negative decisions regarding their relationship with the other parent to maintain the approval of the custodial parent.
+- Intense Reaction of Fear by the Child: The last sign to be aware of is when a child suddenly, and without provocation, decides to cancel an access visit with the rejected parent.
+This may be associated with the child’s fear of losing the approval of the other parent.
+The child may be afraid of being abandoned by the custodial parent.
+As a result, the child will make decisions that affect the relationship with the rejected parent to maintain the approval of the other parent.

-If you believe your former spouse is attempting to alienate your child from you, it is important to bring your concerns before the court as soon as possible to prevent long-term harm to your child.
-You should consider consulting with a lawyer who can assist you in quickly bringing your concerns forward.
+If you believe your former spouse is attempting to alienate your child from you, it is important to address these concerns by consulting a lawyer as soon as possible to prevent long-term harm to your child.